MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1012.md

 ---
 title: Projects per Customer (report)
-description: Get an overview list of all projects, grouped by customer with a focus on scheduled price, percentage of completion, and invoiced amounts.
+description: Get an overview list of all projects, with focus on scheduled price, percentage of completion, and invoiced amounts for each customer.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf